nishantkshyp2004/modeling-test/README.md

 Use your imagination to fill in the missing information however you like to achieve the result.

 # Bonus Points
- - Optimize `request-data.json` json structure/schema.
+ - Optimize `request-data.json` json structure/schema: a sample request-data-v1.json is added and the json is optimized.
  - Extendable structure which allows to add more types easily in the future.
+Factory design pattern is used to support the extendable sturucture.
- - Suggestion on how to validate the columns used inside the nodes.
+ - Suggestion on how to validate the columns used inside the nodes.We can validate the current node columns with the first node columns in input parameter by including _validate_column methods in every Node class.

+## RUN
+`pip install -r requirements.txt`

+`cd parse`

+`python main.py`

+## Explaination

+The query generated in file `result_withclause.sql` Pypika query builder is used to generate the query dynamically.
+The with clause with comman seperated is not supported using pypika, otherwise we can also create temp view to get the same result I have reached to the contributor as well to support this feature.

+## Note
+To Generate sub-queries without using **with clause** in also added `nodes_sub_query.py`